CatLeedham/Wordle-Helper/README.md

 Once certain words have been excluded from the list, a suggestion for the next guess will be made.
 This is based on letter frequencies.
 Words are scored by how frequently their letters appear in the full list of words.
 The 'OrderedWords' files contain words in this order.

-## Wordle Helper Usage

-The file Wordle_helper.py should be used alongside online Wordle.
-It asks the user for their guess and the tile colours at each stage of the game.
-It will reduce the list of possible words based on this and suggest the next word to guess.
-The user also has the option of seeing all remaining words.

-## Wordle Solver Usage

-The file Wordle_solver.py takes the correct word as an input and will make guesses and reduce the list until it solves it.

 ## Word List